KenstonPTO/bylaws/README.md

 The name of this association shall be the Kenston Parent Teacher Organization (Kenston PTO).

 ## MISSION STATEMENT
 Our mission is to encourage and enhance the education and welfare of the students of the Kenston Local School District.
 We provide a program of value for parents, teachers, and the school administration.
 We work to address school needs that are not provided for in the school budget.

 The Kenston Parent Teacher Organization is a nonprofit corporation and shall be operated exclusively for educational and charitable purposes with the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, or the corresponding section of any future Federal tax code.

 ## NONPROFIT STATUS
-The Kenston Parent Teacher Organization is an Ohio nonprofit corporation, recognized as tax exemptunder Section 501 (c)(3) of the United States Internal Revenue Code.
+The Kenston Parent Teacher Organization is an Ohio nonprofit corporation, recognized as tax exempt under Section 501(c)(3) of the United States Internal Revenue Code.

 ### Exempt Activities Limitation
 Notwithstanding any other provision of these by-laws, no director, office, employee, member, or representative of this corporation shall take any action or carry on any activity by or on behalf od the coproration not permitted to be taken or carried on by an organization exempt under Section 501(c)(3) of the Internal Revenue Code as it now exists or may be amended.